etanx/lobstas/README.md

     sudo python /home/pi/bootrun.py &   # ensure file path is correct

     exit 0

+NOTE: Images and videos captured are currently directed to folder (/home/pi/pic and /home/pi/vid), ensure that these folders exist in the rght directory.

 ## D.O.
 Sensor calibration and setup
 This is for the Atlas Scientific Dissolved Oxygen sensor.